pydata/sparse/docs/quickstart.md

 ## Compute

-Many of the normal Numpy operations work on :obj:`COO` objects just like on :obj:`numpy.ndarray` objects.
+Many of the normal Numpy operations work on :obj:`COO` objects just like on [numpy.ndarray][] objects.
 This includes arithmetic, :doc:`numpy.ufunc <numpy:reference/ufuncs>` operations, or functions like tensordot and transpose.

 ```python